Coding4Toon/bounty-react-multimedia-app/WRITEUP.md

 5) In Modal, for each file types, .filter() and .reduce() functions used to go through each files with the same type and compute total sizes per type and free space remaining
 #### example : `myFiles.filter(file => file.type === 'video').reduce((totalSize, video) => totalSize + video.size, 0)`

+6) Sizes are displayed in Pie chart using Chart.js

 ## Feature 2 - Files Filtering